decidim-ice/decidim-module-decidim_awesome/README.md

 DATABASE_USERNAME=<username> DATABASE_PASSWORD=<password> bundle exec rspec
 ```

-> Note: the following is not currently applicable as version v0.11 is only compatible with version Decidim v0.28
+> Note: the following is not currently applicable as from version v0.11 this plugin is compatible one version at the time.
-> Is left here for future reference
+> This is left here for future reference.

 However, this project works with different versions of Decidim.
 In order to test them all, we maintain two different Gemfiles: `Gemfile` and `Gemfile.legacy`.
 The first one is used for development and testing the latest Decidim version supported, the second one is used for testing against the old Decidim version.